Emergency Peace Campaign Records

 Existence and Location of Copies

-Entire collection excluding card files and some scrapbooks are available on microfilm reels 72.1-72.190 (by Alpha Sytems in September 1979, with funding from NEH Grant #27706-77-739).
-Available on interlibrary loan from Swarthmore College Peace Collection.
+This collection, excluding card files and some scrapbooks, is available on microfilm (reels 72.1-72.190) and was microfilmed by Alpha Systems in September 1979 with funding from NEH Grant #27706-77-739.
+Microfilm is available on-site by appointment and through interlibrary loan from the Swarthmore College Peace Collection.

 See also: Graphics in Subject File: Art in War and Peace -- Graphics in Archival Collections.